Varsity Express: Same mistakes, same conclusion

-The airline started operations on 1 March 2010 with flight LNQ601 (operated on behalf of Varsity by Linksair) leaving Oxford Airport shortly after 0800 local time, touching down in Edinburgh at 9.42 am.
-Operations ceased just one week later.
+The airline started operations on 1 March 2010 with flight LNQ601 (operated by Links Air) leaving Oxford Airport shortly after 0800 local time, touching down in Edinburgh at 9.42 am.
+Such operations ceased just one week later.

-Demise and aftermath

-On the afternoon of 8 March 2010, Varsity Express suspended operations after Links Air, the company which owned the plane leased by Varsity, refused to continue supporting the airline.
-A take over of Varsity Express by Linksair had collapsed earlier in the day.
+On the afternoon of 8 March 2010, Varsity Express suspended operations after Links Air, the company which owned the BAe Jetstream 31, refused to continue supporting the venture.
+A take over of operations by Linksair had collapsed earlier in the day.
 Thirteen passengers were left stranded because the second leg of their return tickets was not honoured.

-Destinations

-For the one week that it operated, Varsity Express linked the following two airports: